wotsushi/padpt/README.md

     padpt -u

-You can specify the update option, input file, and output file.
+You can specify the update option, an input file, and an output file at the same time.
-So the following usage is right where *x* is an input text file and *y* be an output png file.
+So the following command is valid where x is an input text file and y be an output png file.

     padpt -u x y